22 Key Differences Between Old Money and New Money Millionaires

 Property and Residence Choices

-New money leans modern.
-It’s high-rise penthouses, waterfront mansions, and homes designed to impress.
+New money millionaires lean modern.
+They go for high-rise penthouses, waterfront mansions, and homes built to impress.
 Smart technology, custom interiors, infinity pools, if it’s cutting-edge, new money wants it.

 Old money sees property as heritage.
 New money sees it as a statement.